 Recommendations for assessing the risk of bias in systematic reviews of health-care interventions

-OBJECTIVE: Risk-of-bias assessment is a central component of systematic reviews but little conclusive empirical evidence exists on the validity of such assessments.
+OBJECTIVES: Risk-of-bias assessment is a central component of systematic reviews, but little conclusive empirical evidence exists on the validity of such assessments.
 In the context of such uncertainty, we present pragmatic recommendations that promote transparency and reproducibility in processes, address methodological advances in the risk-of-bias assessment, and can be applied consistently across review topics.

 CONCLUSION: Risk-of-bias assessment remains a challenging but essential step in systematic reviews.
 We presented standards to promote transparency of judgments.